Sunday, April 29, 2018

 Short presentations on the topic from the audience are encouraged.
 All that is required is that you bring your presentation of max 5 minutes to the workshop!

-- Use of phosphor flow assay.
-How to manage the stimulation.
+- How to manage the stimulation.
 Challenges in optimize and validate an assay that measures a transient event.
-Finally, how do you select and design good controls (25 min)?
+Finally, how do you select and design good controls (35 min)?

 - Summary and concluding remarks (10 min).